Strategy

 Impact in Action

-Our methodology has proven effective in contexts facing significant transformation—helping public health departments transition from pandemic emergency operations to fostering strategic renewal in professional health associations — in ways that recognize the experience of our clients and allows for us to share ours with them.
+Our methodology has proven effective in contexts facing significant transformation—helping public health departments transition from pandemic emergency operations to fostering strategic renewal in professional health associations — in ways that recognize the experience of our clients and allow us to share ours with them.
+To illustrate one example:

 Logo of Cense featuring a stylized tree design in brown with the word 'Cense' in orange next to it.